Cirkit Designer Logo

 How to Use the Qwiic Multiport in a Circuit

-• Use a Qwiic cable to connect the input port of the Multiport to the I2C port of your microcontroller (e.g., Arduino UNO with a Qwiic shield).
+4. Connect to a Microcontroller: Use a Qwiic cable to connect the Multiport to the I2C pins of your microcontroller (e.g., SDA and SCL on the Arduino UNO).

 Important Considerations and Best Practices

-• Cable Length: Keep Qwiic cable lengths as short as possible to avoid signal degradation, especially at higher I2C speeds (400 kHz).
+• Cable Length: Keep Qwiic cable lengths as short as possible to minimize signal degradation on the I2C bus.

-Example: Using the Qwiic Multiport with an Arduino UNO
+Example: Using the Qwiic Multiport with Arduino UNO

-Below is an example of connecting two I2C sensors to an Arduino UNO using the Qwiic Multiport.
+Below is an example of how to use the Qwiic Multiport to connect two I2C sensors to an Arduino UNO:

 #include <Wire.h>